apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 I will demonstrate three approaches to writing UDFs.
 In order of increasing performance they are

-- Writing a pure python function to do your computation
+- Writing a pure Python function to do your computation
-- Using the pyarrow libraries in python to accelerate your processing
+- Using the pyarrow libraries in Python to accelerate your processing
-- Writing a UDF in rust and exposing it to python
+- Writing a UDF in Rust and exposing it to Python

 Additionally I will demonstrate two variants of this.
-The first will be nearly identical to the pyarrow library approach to simplicity of understanding how to connect the rust code to python.
+The first will be nearly identical to the pyarrow library approach to simplicity of understanding how to connect the Rust code to Python.
 The second version we will do the iteration through the input arrays ourselves to give even greater flexibility to the user.